MicrosoftDocs/fabric-docs/docs/database/mirrored-database/snowflake-limitations.md

 ## Security

-- Snowflake authentication only via username/password is supported.
+- Snowflake authentication via username/password and Entra (single sign on (SSO)) are supported.
 - Sharing recipients must be added to the workspace.
 To share a dataset or report, first add access to the workspace with a role of admin, member, reader, or contributor.

 ## Performance